-I'm Dennis Stretar, creator of the Our Community Broadcasting Network.
 I have lived in Aurora Colorado since 1995 with my wife Sue.
 I started in broadcasting in 1999 with the creation of the public affairs radio program, Colorado Today, with Sue as co-host.
 The program was broadcast on AM 1430 KEZW radio through 2006.
 We presented weekly segments about living a healthy lifestyle with interviews featuring healthcare and lifestyle experts, government officials and community activists to share topics of interest to area families.
 Kaiser Permanente became our primary sponsor and gave us access to their healthcare professionals for interviews to inform the listener about maintaining good health through lifestyle choices.

 Among our many interview guests were the Secretaries of the US Department of Health and Human Services (HHS); Donna Shalala (President Clinton), Tommy Thompson (President Bush 1st term), and Michael Leavitt (President Bush 2nd term).
 Colorado Governors; Bill Owens, Bill Ritter, and John Hickenlooper.
-Senators; Wayne Allard, Mark Udall and Ken Salazar.
-House Reps; Bob Beauprez, Diana DeGette, and Tom Tancredo.
+US Senators; Wayne Allard, Mark Udall, and Ken Salazar.US Representatives; Bob Beaprez, Diana DeGette, and Tom Tancredo.
 Denver Mayor Welligton Webb and Aurora Mayor Ed Tauer.
-Health and wellness organizations as well as lifestyle experts from all over the country were welcome guests and valuable resources for the program.
+Health and wellness organizations and lifestyle experts from all over the country were valuable resources for the program.
 We also did remote broadcasts from area events that showcased healthy lifestyle resources.

-Getting back into broadcasting by creating OCBN is my way of "paying it forward" to the community that has given me so much over the years.
+Getting back into broadcasting by creating and self-funding OCBN is my way of "paying it forward" to the community that has given me so much over the years.
 I hope you find these programs informative and will share them with your network.
 Your suggestions and input about topics and guests are welcome and thanks for your interest in the Our Community Broadcasting Network.